-In this context of the COVID-19 pandemic, which has fundamentally changed the landmarks of today's world, the sustainable development of the enterprise is a solution to the current crisis, necessary for the reconstruction that will follow, but also to prevent future similar situations.
-The principles of sustainable development are more needed to be applied than ever before.
-It is necessary to transform the current crisis into an opportunity to achieve a solid, sustainable social and economic reconstruction, through the use of appropriate policies, which seek to introduce new elements, not taken into account in developing strategies [6] - no one and nothing did not predict this COVID -19 pandemic.
+In the context of the COVID-19 pandemic, which has fundamentally changed important aspects of modern life, the sustainable development of enterprises provides a solution to the current crisis, is necessary for the subsequent reconstruction, and can serve to prevent similar situations in the future.
+Applying the principles of sustainable development is more necessary than ever before.
+It is critical to transform the current crisis into an opportunity to achieve a solid, sustainable social and economic reconstruction through the use of appropriate policies.
+These policies should seek to introduce new elements that were not previously considered in strategy development [6], as no one was able to predict the COVID -19 pandemic.
+Thus, this study develops the frameworks for two enterprise policies that can support sustainable development during COVID-19: a policy for managing COVID-19 infections among employees and a policy for maintaining and enhancing economic indicators during the COVID-19 pandemic to ensure sustainable development.

-2. Enterprises policies for sustainable development in the context of COVID-19
+2. Sustainable development in the context of COVID-19

-Sustainable development can be achieved only by ensuring the balance between socioeconomic systems and natural potential [3].
-Sustainable development is a concept that first appeared in 1987 and refers to the development of industrial civilization, which is constantly growing and the limited resources of the planet, to ensure this growth [7].
+Sustainable development can be achieved only by ensuring a balance between socioeconomic systems and natural potential [3].
+The concept of sustainable development first appeared in 1987 and refers to balancing the development of industrial civilization, which is constantly growing, with the conservation of the planet’s limited resources to ensure this growth [7].

-The COVID-19 pandemic creates major dysfunctions in the economy, in the business world, which is no longer able to function as before.
+The COVID-19 pandemic has created major dysfunction in the economy and in the business world, which can no longer operate as it did before the pandemic.
+Thus, pandemic-affected countries must enact four types of national policies to ensure sustainable development, as follows.

-The national policies that pandemic affected states must apply for sustainable development are:

-legislative framework: drafting laws to strengthen worker protection or adapt the current legislative framework to emergencies; monitoring and reaction to such violations: sale of false protective equipment, etc.

-providing facilities: providing guidance to businesses on how to manage the COVID-epidemic; establishing channels of dialogue between companies and other stakeholders to seek guidance, advice; addressing the spread of misinformation and harmful content related to COVID-19; facilitating collective initiatives across the economy and various stakeholders, large-scale assistance, ensuring responses to the COVID-19 pandemic.

-cooperation: with other governments to adopt trade policies that facilitate the supply of essential medicines and equipment; consultation with employees and other stakeholders on defining expectations for the COVID-19 pandemic; ensuring that emergency measures taken by governments are non-discriminatory.

-examples - models to follow: ensuring the protection of workers, presenting best practices, such as social distancing within the government, etc.; adoption of the highest standards of conduct and responsible responses to the COVID-19 outbreak in state-owned enterprises.
+First, states must draft laws to strengthen worker protections or adapt their current legislative frameworks for emergencies.
+They must also monitor and react to violations of these laws, such as sales of false protective equipment.
+Second, states must provide businesses with guidance on managing the COVID-19 pandemic, establish channels for dialogue between companies and other stakeholders seeking guidance and advice, address the spread of misinformation and harmful content related to COVID-19, and facilitate collective initiatives across the economy and various stakeholders to provide large-scale assistance and respond to the COVID-19 pandemic.
+Third, governments must cooperate with other governments to adopt trade policies that facilitate the supply of essential medicines and equipment, consult with employees and other stakeholders to define expectations for the COVID-19 pandemic, and ensure that their emergency measures are non-discriminatory.
+Finally, states should ensure worker protections and demonstrate best practices, such as social distancing, within the government.
+Moreover, state-owned enterprises should adopt the highest standards of conduct and responsibility in responding to the COVID-19 pandemic.